paulstansifer/unseemly/README.md

 ### FreshML / Romeo

-Unseemly is sort of a descendant of FreshML and Romeo (but without the parts of Romeo corresponding to Pure FreshML).
+Unseemly is sort of a descendant of Romeo, which descends from FreshML.
+ (Romeo is closer to Pure FreshML, but the "Pure" part is not present in Unseemly.)
 Romeo allowed for manipulation of syntax types with complex binding information, but
   * syntax was otherwise untyped
   * there was no macro system (so the syntax manipulation was pointless!)